ceopinio/ceo-estimacions/README.md

    assigns a _probability_ of voting.
 A cutoff probability is then estimated from the ROC curve of the model.

-4. `vote-shares.R` uses the individual predictions about past and expected behavior and estimates vote shares at the Catalonia level.
+4. `04-vote-shares.R` uses the individual predictions about past and expected behavior and estimates vote shares at the Catalonia level.
    Individuals who reported that they don't know who they will vote for are assigned the predictions from the party choice model.
    Individuals with a probability of voting below the cutoff, are expected to not vote.

-5. `district-shares.R` estimates district-level vote shares using a combination of survey data at the district level and some priors to compensate for the small sample size.
+5. `05-district-shares.R` estimates district-level vote shares using a combination of survey data at the district level and some priors to compensate for the small sample size.
 The priors are set to the expected deviation between the electoral results from each district